-In my career I have found enterprise companies struggle in executing this step-by-step process.
-I have been tasked with managing and running PoCs for companies many times over and have gained key insights into how to achieve the stated goal.
+In my career, I have found enterprise companies struggle in executing this step-by-step process.
+I have been tasked with managing and running PoCs for companies many times over and have gained vital insights into how to achieve the stated goal.

 - BlueFletch: I have reviewed the requirements as well.
-Has the Green team shared with you their top priority for this project?
-Have they defined any metrics that would help us prioritize the features defined in the requirements to obtain a better process?
+Has the Green team shared their top priority with you for this project?
+Have they defined any metrics that would help us prioritize the features described in the requirements to obtain a better process?

 - CLIENT: BlueFletch, what is really important is understanding how I can define a repeatable process for running internal PoCs.